Halifax Pilots

 Navigational Challenges

-The Angus L. Macdonald Bridge, with a vertical clearance of 50m at midspan, crosses the harbour near Canada’s largest naval base - Maritime Forces Atlantic which employs more than 5,000 military and 2,000 civilian personnel.
-The A. Murray MacKay Bridge also spans the Narrows.
-It has a vertical clearance of 49m at midspan.
+Two suspension bridges span the Narrows.
+The Angus L. ¬Macdonald Bridge, with a vertical clearance of 50 m at midspan, crosses the harbour near Canada’s largest naval base - Maritime Forces Atlantic which employs more than 5,000 military and 2,000 civilian personnel.
+The A. ¬Murray MacKay Bridge has a vertical clearance of 49 m at midspan.
 The Canadian Coast Guard’s fleet is berthed at their docks in Bedford Basin, near the A. Murray MacKay Bridge.

 The sheer size of the ships moving under pilotage imposes limitations on where they can safely transit, berth and anchor.
 These vessels share the waterway with a lot of other users including small pleasure craft, small fishing craft and tour boat operators.
 There are five yacht clubs, a shipyard and Halifax Metro Transit operates a commuter passenger ferry service that criss-crosses the inner harbour.
 The Halifax pilots work collaboratively with the users through committees and face-to-face interactions e.g. Halifax International Boat Show, to ensure good communication and safety in using/sharing the waterway.

-On December 5, 2003, the International Maritime Organization adopted Guidelines on Places of Refuge for Ships in Need of Assistance (resolution A.949(23)).
+On December 5, 2003, the International Maritime Organization ( IMO ) adopted Guidelines on Places of Refuge for Ships in Need of Assistance (resolution A.949(23)).
 Halifax is designated as a port of refuge.
 This has seen two crippled laden crude oil tankers enter the Port for repairs.
 M.V.
-Australian Spirit – the ship had power but no rudder and could not steer; M.V.
-British Merlin – the ship had no power and, while the rudder was intact, the result was the same i.e., no ability to maneuver.
-Skilled pilots working with skilled tug masters successfully brought these ships into port and safely secured them alongside.
+Australian Spirit – ship had power but no rudder so could not steer; M.V.
+British Merlin – ship had no power (a dead ship) and while the rudder was intact the result was the same, no ability to maneuver.
+Skilled pilots working with skilled tug masters successfully brought these ships into port and safely secured alongside.

 Halifax